31 Facts You Never Knew About the Summer Solstice

 According to European legends, fairies and other mythical creatures were more likely to come out on the night of the winter solstice.
 This was likely the basis for William Shakespeare’s rowdy comedy A Midsummer Night’s Dream.
 (Remember: Midsummer is another name for solstice.)
 The story centers on Oberon, king of the fairies, his mischievous servant Puck, and the fairy queen Titania, who accidentally gets dosed with a magic potion that makes her fall in love with a human whose head has been transformed into a donkey’s.
 The fairies’ magic causes two human couples to fall in love with the wrong people, fight with each other unnecessarily, and get lost in the forest.
 Most everything has returned to normal by morning, naturally.

 The summer solstice might be the happiest day of the year

 A Cornell study that analyzed Twitter posts from about 2 million people around the globe found positive messages become more frequent as days got longer, and negative messages went up as days got shorter.
 More conclusive results showed people having identifiable peaks of happiness early in the day and then trending toward negativity in the evening, so make sure to really enjoy yourself the morning of the summer solstice.
-Don’t miss these 24 other astronomy facts you never learned in school.
+The solstice’s connection with happiness is definitely one of the astronomy facts you never learned in school!